Campus Use

 A logo or wordmark is a standardized graphic representation associated with an institution, organization, or business.
 When used consistently, it helps create a clear and memorable identity and becomes a symbol that provides audiences with immediate and powerful recognition and association with the institution.

+The UC Davis wordmark may be used widely by the UC Davis community.
 A standardized signature system provides options for university colleges and other units to combine a unit name with the wordmark.

 Steps for Approval

-2. Follow up with either your vendor or the UC Davis Trademark Licensing office for the status of your order.
+- Follow up with either your vendor or the UC Davis Trademark Licensing office for the status of your order.

 Questions?
-Please call or email UC Davis Trademark Licensing at 530-752-8676 or dkouba@ucdavis.edu
+Please call or email Michael Harris at 530-376-7111 or [email protected].

 Requirements

-• University trademarks may not be altered and all merchandise must include the department's name and/or logo prominently on the product.
+- University trademarks may not be altered and all merchandise must include the department's name and/or logo prominently on the product.

-• Departments should adhere to the university brand standards as instructed by UC Davis Strategic Communications.
+- Departments should adhere to the university brand standards as instructed by UC Davis Strategic Communications.

 Registered Student Organizations & Clubs

-In order to safeguard UC Davis intellectual property and satisfy the university’s graphic standards, registered student organizations and clubs planning to display university trademarks for campus merchandising programs or promotions review and approval from the UC Davis trademark licensing office.
+In order to safeguard UC Davis intellectual property and satisfy the university’s graphic standards, registered student organizations and clubs planning to display university trademarks for campus merchandising programs or promotions require review and approval from the UC Davis trademark licensing office.
 All merchandising activity must be sourced from a company licensed with UC Davis.
 For a complete list of university licensees, please see the Vendor List page.

 Examples of merchandising activity include:

-• Sales of products for fundraising programs
+- Sales of products for fundraising programs

-• Sales of products to group members or staff
+- Sales of products to group members or staff

-• Promotional product giveaways
+- Promotional product giveaways

 Registered Student Group Identity Guidelines